 Personal Injury Law

 California Labor Code Section 3353 defines an independent contractor as someone who renders a service to someone for a fee for a specific result.
 The code specifies that the hiring person only controls or directs the contractor as to the goal to be achieved, not the way the result is achieved.
 A classic example of an independent contractor would be an owner of a household hiring a local gardener to mow her law.
 The owner of the home simply asks that the task be completed, and agrees on a price for the job.
 Whether the gardener uses a mower, weed-wacker, clippers, or some combination thereof, is entirely up to the gardener.
 Whether you perform the work or request the work, there are important distinctions between an independent contractor and an employee.
-The Oakland independent contractor attorneys at Spencer Young Law understand the difference and can clearly explain it to you.
+An Oakland independent contractor attorney at Spencer Young Law can clearly explain it to you.

 Historically, individuals who needed jobs done in and relating to the home, and businesses in nearly every line of work, have used independent contractors to get tasks competed without incurring the additional expense of payroll taxes, worker compensation insurance, and without providing benefits, such as sick leave and sick pay.
 A business could also get away with not having to provide paid rest breaks, meal break opportunities, overtime, double-time, vacation days and other benefits to a contractor.